openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 The ``/etc/openstack_deploy/env.d`` directory sources all YAML files into the deployed environment, allowing a deployer to define additional group mappings.

+See also `Understanding Container Groups`_ in Appendix H.

+.. _Understanding Container Groups: ../install-guide/app-custom-layouts.html#understanding-container-groups

 conf.d
 ------